Specialism

 • Unlock the “Grey Belt” opportunity with a practical playbook for delivering development without undermining openness.

-By the final page, your perspective on Green Belt openness will have evolved from outdated calculations to a sophisticated grasp of modern planning judgement, ready to confidently balance the crucial spatial and visual aspects that define today’s arguments for Green Belt developments.
+By the time we're through, your perspective on Green Belt openness will have evolved from outdated calculations to a sophisticated grasp of modern planning judgement, ready to confidently balance the crucial spatial and visual aspects that define today’s arguments for Green Belt developments.

 The policy architecture: Every hook, paragraph, and footnote decoded